 Custom fields are additional, user-defined metadata fields that can be attached to various data structure and documentation elements like tables, columns etc.

-Custom field is a simple plain text field that you can add to better describe objects in your documentation.
+Custom field is an additional field that you can add to better describe objects in your documentation.
+These fields can behave differently based on a defined field type.

-They are defined on repository level, so a custom field in a given repository will apply to all of its documentations.
+They are defined on repository level, so a custom field in each repository will apply to all its documentations.

 Custom field can be enabled for one or more of the following elements: